Member Exclusive Lectures

 Dr Jo Esra is a Senior Lecturer at the University of Exeter, specialising in 16th-18th century maritime history, literature and culture, particularly that of Cornwall.

-On Monday, 10 March 2025 from 17:50, we will welcome Dr Chris Wingfield to talk about, Christianity, Commerce and Colonisation: Traders, Missionaries (and their Servants) at the Moffat Mission, Kuruman in South Africa.
+On Monday, 10 March 2025 from 17:50, we will welcome Dr Chris Wingfield to talk about, The London Missionary Society Chapel at Kuruman, South Africa (and its Polynesian parallels)

 On Monday, 14 April 2025 from 17:50, we will welcome Dr Jim Harris to talk about, St Olave Hart Street: A Church of Battles, Fires, and Restoration.